freeCodeCamp/freeCodeCamp/README.md

 mongod

 # Create your mongo database.
-Type "mongo" in your terminal to access the mongo shell run this command: use freecodecamp then quit with control+d
+# Type "mongo" in your terminal to access the mongo shell
+use freecodecamp
+# Exit the mongo shell with control + d

 # Seed your database with the challenges
 node seed/